The DCEU comes roaring back to life with superheroes the way they were meant to be, and this time I think we can actually all agree on that.

-But what it does best is never lose the emotional thread of its story—threads, really—even when it's kind of losing any interest in its quest plot (which is efficient to the point of being a straight line, and kind of stupid on top of it), even when it's losing interest in Black Manta (he's a miniboss, at best), even when it's overexplaining itself way more than it ever needs to (with dialogues that technically avoid beginning with an "as you know," but just call attention to how bizarre it is that Arthur doesn't already know), and even when it's Goddamn goofy.
+But what it does best is never lose the emotional thread of its story—threads, really—even when it's kind of losing any interest in its quest plot (which is efficient to the point of being a straight line, and kind of stupid on top of it), even when it's losing interest in Black Manta (he's a miniboss, at best), even when it's overexplaining itself way more than it ever needs to (with dialogues that don't even try to avoid beginning with an "as you know"), and even when it's Goddamn goofy.
 It's always Goddamn goofy.
 That's one of its greatest strengths, and it's gratifying beyond reason that Wan doesn't see any need to defend Aquaman the Concept, demeaned as it's been over the years.
-(Whatever Wan's credited co-scenarist and tedious DC comic book writer/defensive superfan Geoff Johns actually had to do with this film, it must've been pretty minimal.)
+(Whatever Wan's credited co-scenarist and often-tedious DC comic book writer/defensive superfan Geoff Johns actually had to do with this film, it must've been pretty minimal.)
 No, the concept is fine.
 Myths are always goofy.
 So what if Atlanteans sometimes don't know what human food is?
 That's funny.
 It's a running gag that winds up somewhere incredibly charming and sweet: the best little thing in Aquaman is when Arthur, following the woman he's started to grow fond of, decides not to correct her, and Momoa's expression when she's not looking is nuanced and priceless.